What is a concussion injury compensation claim?

 Can I make a no win no fee concussion injury claim?

-No win no fee legal services are offered through what is known as a Conditional Fee Agreement (CFA).
+No win no fee legal services are offered through what is known as a Conditional Fee.
+Agreement (CFA).
+This agreement means there will be a fee payable only if you win the case

-Additionally, we provide an After The Event (ATE) insurance policy that protects you in the rare instance that the claim is unsuccessful.
-An ATE policy means you have no upfront costs and nothing to pay if you lose the case.
+Additionally, we provide an After the Event (ATE) insurance policy that protects you in the rare instance that the claim is unsuccessful.

 Contact Us